How is it for you?

-The night before began with stupid Saturday night choices made by my (then-teenage) beloved JP, who was struggling in the grips of the illness.
-His choices and the disorderly conduct that followed threatened to rob me of any peace of mind or happiness that Mother’s Day.
+The night before that Mother’s Day began with Saturday night choices made by my (then-teenage) beloved son, JP, who was struggling in the grips of the illness.
+His choices and the disorderly conduct that followed threatened to rob me of peace of mind that Mother’s Day.

-Somehow – through the grace of God – I found a way to not marinate in the bitter stew of everything that was going wrong in his life and my absolute belief that I was a complete failure as his mother.
+With God’s grace – fortunately- I found a way not to marinate in the bitter stew of everything that was going wrong from the disease in my son’s life, and my absolute belief that I was a complete failure as his mother.

 Somehow – thanks to God- I was able to hit an override button to actually salvage Mother’s Day and fully enjoy a ballet recital our youngest, daughter Grace was performing in.

-(If you can even call a bunch of 5-year-old girls having great fun giggling and twirling around on a stage in sparkly pink tutus a “performance.”)
+(If you can even call a bunch of 5-year-old girls having great fun giggling and twirling every which way around on a stage in sparkly pink tutus a “performance.”)

 I wrote about that epiphany in the book I co-authored with JP, Unchained: Our Family’s Addiction Mess Is Our Message.

 There was nothing I could do to change what happened the night before.
 I decided to focus on the good, sweet, and lovely things the day offered, and I asked God to please help me do so.
-I thought of Zen master Thich Nhat Hahn and his mind- fulness practices.
+I thought of Zen master Thich Nhat Hahn and his mindfulness practices.
 He says that when we do any simple activity we should see it as a “ . . . a wondrous reality.
-I am completely myself, following my breath, conscious of my presence, and conscious of my thoughts and actions.
-There’s no way I can be tossed around mindlessly like a bottle slapped here and there on the waves.“
+I am completely myself, following my breath, conscious of my presence and conscious of my thoughts and actions.
+There’s no way I can be tossed around mindlessly like a bottle slapped here and there on the waves.”4

 I was present for the gift of the present.